How to Update EdgeTX Radio Firmware – Step by Step Tutorial

 Flash Edgetx Buddy Flasher Flashing Updating 2.8

-If you get any errors or it doesn’t work, make sure the radio was switched off when you connect the USB cable, and you selected the correct device in the previous steps.
-Try reinstalling the right DFU driver using the ImpulseRC Driver Fixer tool and restart your computer.
+If you get any errors during the process, make sure the radio was switched off when you connected the USB cable, and that you selected the correct device in the previous steps.
+You can also try reinstalling the DFU driver using ImpulseRC Driver Fixer and then restarting your computer.

 Setup SD Card Content